andrew/ultimate-awesome/README.md

 - [awesome-container-queries](https://github.com/sturobson/awesome-container-queries) - A repo with links to posts of things around container queries.
 - [awesome-building-blocks-for-web-apps](https://github.com/componently-com/awesome-building-blocks-for-web-apps) - Standalone features to be integrated into web applications.
 - [awesome-ton-smart-contracts](https://github.com/dkeysil/awesome-ton-smart-contracts) - 💎 A collection of awesome tools, docs and guides for developing smart contracts for the TON blockchain.
-- [awesome-multimodal-time-series](https://github.com/forestsking/awesome-multimodal-time-series) - A curated list of paper, code, data, and other resources focus on multimodal time series analysis.
 - [awesome-brazil-data](https://github.com/juliohm/awesome-brazil-data) - Curated list of Brazilian datasets for anyone interested in studying the country.
 - [awesome-functional-studies](https://github.com/lambda-study-group/awesome-functional-studies) - A curated list of functional programming resources to study the fp paradigm.
 - [reddit](https://github.com/linsa-io/reddit) - Awesome Reddit subreddits.